 31. Encounters is accredited by the Academy of Motion Picture Arts and Sciences®.
 The Brief Encounters Grand Prix & Animated Encounters Grand Prix winning films will be eligible for consideration for the Live Action Short and Animated Short Film categories at the Academy Awards®.
-If a documentary is selected for the Brief Grand Prix Award unfortunately it cannot compete at the Academy Awards due to their eligibility criteria.
-It will still be eligible for all other aspects of the prize).
+If a documentary is selected for the Brief Encounters Grand Prix award unfortunately it cannot compete at the Academy Awards due to their eligibility criteria.
+It will still be eligible for all other aspects of the prize.

-32. Encounters is also accredited as a nominating festival for the European Film Academy and the Cartoon d’Or.
+32. Encounters is also accredited as a nominating festival for the European Film Academy.

 FOREIGN LANGUAGE FILMS

 35. A film’s success is dependent not on its budget or length, but on its core vision and the creativity/efficiency with which it communicates that vision.
-Programs consist of these diverse visions assembled in an order and rhythm so that even in contrast each is mutually complimentary.
+Programmes consist of these diverse visions assembled in an order and rhythm so that even in contrast each is mutually complementary.

 37. ALL programming selections are at the discretion of the festival curation team and their decision is FINAL.

-38. After selection, notification letters will be sent electronically to the submitter; please provide an email address that is checked regularly and ensure that the user account email@example.com is added to your address book.
+38. After selection, notification letters and any festival correspondence will be sent electronically to the submitter; please provide an email address that is checked regularly and ensure that the user account email@example.com is added to your address book.

 40. If your entry is chosen for the programme, you will be asked to supply DCP or a 35mm print for screening at the festival.

 41. If you have neither of these formats the festival can create a DCP for you from a Pro-Res (or similar high quality video format) file.
 If you elect to use this service a fee may apply.

 42. There are no fees for participating in the festival.
 Participants are not entitled to claim rental or other fees for screenings at the festival.

-43. The festival creates Touring Programmes from films within the competition, your permission will be sought if your film is selected for any of these programmes you will be asked to agree to the touring programme when agreeing confirmation of availability.
+43. The festival creates Touring Programmes from films within the competition, your permission will be sought if your film is selected for any of these programmes.

 44. These programmes may also include some financial reimbursement and be subject to separate agreements.